paulrentschler/ansible-role-mysql/README.md

 ```

+### Firewall settings

+**NOTE:** If the host supports the Ubuntu FireWall (UFW), these settings can be used  to allow access to the MySQL server through the firewall.

+Set to "yes" to indicate the firewall should be configured.

+    mysql_firewall: no

+Specify a list of Ansible hosts that should be allowed access.

+    mysql_firewall_allow_hosts: []

+Specify a list of Ansible groups that should be allowed access.

+    mysql_firewall_allow_groups: []

 ### Replication settings

 To enable replication, several variables must be defined for all the hosts that will be involved in the replication process.